Duty free allowances: how much you can bring in

 - the amount of wine / beer imported exceeds the above alternative quantities (in which case the standard duty free allowance will be applied)

-Bringing in other goods to Jersey
+Bringing in other goods

 You can also import certain quantities of other goods, including gifts and souvenirs.
 The value of what you are allowed to bring in depends on the transport you arrive by.

 These allowances apply to people of any age.

 Arriving by commercial transport

 If you arrive by commercial air or sea transport you can import:

 Arriving by private transport

 If you arrive by private air and sea transport you can import:

 Where a traveller imports goods in excess of these values, all the goods imported become liable to duty on the total value, not just the value above the allowance.